mattiaRosso92/Frequency-resolved_brain_network_estimation_via_source_separation_FREQ-NESS/README.md

 FREQNESS_AdvancedScience_2025: Code and functions used for the FREQNESS paper published in Advanced Science (Rosso et al., 2025)

-FREQNESS_Toolbox: Matlab FREQNESS toolbox.
-Please, refer to "FREQNESS_Toolbox/FREQNESS_Example.m" for detailed information on how to use the toolbox
+FREQNESS_Toolbox: Please, refer to "FREQNESS_Toolbox/FREQNESS_Example.m" for detailed information on how to use this Matlab toolbox

 % ========================================================================